Commit2Cosmos/MonteCarloSimulation/UsefulStuff.md

 Split to squares
 Find how many particles in each square

-Using parameters like collision cross section and RNG check if there's a collision between each particle (i.e if its collision's 'magic value' is greater than the average for the whole square)
+Using parameters like collision cross section check if there's a collision between each particle (i.e if its collision's probability is greater than the average for the whole square)
 If yes => compute collision classically